blund/bl-audio/README.md

-# Cadence
+# BL Audio
 A library for real-time audio processing and synthesis.

 ## What is this project?
-Cadence is a small C library that provides the building blocks for audio processing and synthesis.
+BL Audio is a small C library that provides the building blocks for audio processing and synthesis.
 It is intended as a foundation for building digital instruments, audio plugins and audio for game engines.
 The library is written in portable C code, so that your program can be compiled for any platform, given that you also define the platform interface for it to interact with.
 So far, the only platform layers are for [SDL2](https://www.libsdl.org/) and the [Teensy](https://www.pjrc.com/store/teensy40.html) microcontroller.

-Cadence currently provides some basic oscillators, effects, midi-support, and a polyphony framework.
+BL Audio currently provides some basic oscillators, effects, midi-support, and a polyphony framework.
 More utilities will be implemented as I need them :)

-The primary motivation for creating Cadence is exploratory programming and having great fun along the way.
+The primary motivation for creating BL Audio is exploratory programming and having great fun along the way.
 It is as a lightweight "alternative" to something like [JUCE](https://juce.com/).
-The goal for Cadence is to have a library that can easily embedded into any project that requires sound.
+The goal for BL Audio is to have a library that can easily embedded into any project that requires sound.

 Please note that this project is very much a work in progress, and is far from mature.
 Everything is subject to change.